 However, buying single stocks is not for you if you don’t want to do much research.
 It is also hard to diversify your investments if you only invest in a few stocks.
 For this reason, personal finance experts recommend picking stocks only for only a small percentage of your assets and putting the rest into funds.
 And your emergency fund should not be invested in stocks.

-- Hard to achieve optimal diversification
+- Hard to be diversified

 - Riskier than diversified funds

-How can you find ESG stocks?
+How can I find ESG stocks?

 There are several ways you can find ESG stocks.